Arlee, Montana: Culture

 Arlee has an annual summer pow wow celebration, the Arlee Esyapqeyni.
 Montana Salish is taught at the Nkwusm Salish Immersion School.

 Salish is spoken in Arlee.
 Art is popular, and there used to be a gallery that displayed art work.
 In the 1970s Agnes Vanderburg ran workshops where she passed on Salish culture to younger generations.

 Rodeo has been a significant part of the area culture, with Native and non-native contestants competing.
 The annual Arlee Rodeo and Pow Wow is held on the 4th of July weekend.
 Numerous tribes participate in Native American regalia with dancing, singing and drumming.

 Education

 The Arlee Joint School District educates students from kindergarten through 12th grade.
 Arlee High School is a Class B school.
 They are known as the Warriors and Scarlets.
 Brothers on Three, a New York Times Bestselling book in 2021, is a non-fiction account of students from Arlee and their families.

+Media

+The Valley Journal provides local news to Arlee, Charlo, Pablo, Polson, Ronan, and St. Ignatius.

+The radio station KJFT-FM is a Christian FM station licensed in Arlee.